“Go to Joseph!”

 CDs and DVDs: The Fathers of Mercy will also have a table with CDs and DVDs available for purchase.

-Special Collection: The Fathers of Mercy will take up a special collection on the last day of each Mission.
+Special Collection: The Fathers of Mercy will take up a special collection during the Mission.
 This special collection will pay for all travel and related expenses associated with the Year of St. Joseph Mission and compensate the community for providing a missionary to preach in the diocese.
 The Fathers of Mercy rely on Divine Providence and the generosity of the parishioners in this regard.
+Click here to donate online.

 1. St. Mark Catholic Church: November 2 – 5, 2020:

 Fr.
-Joseph Atoya, CPM will preach at all weekend Masses on Oct.
+Joseph Atoya, CPM, will preach at all weekend Masses on Oct.
 31st & Nov.
-1st followed by the Year of St. Joseph Mission on Monday through Thursday of the following week.
+1st followed by the Year of St. Joseph Mission on Monday through Thursday of the following week from 6:00pm – 8:00pm.

 Mission theme: “In Charge of His Household: St. Joseph, father of the Incarnate God.”